peterjbrown519/peterjbrown519.github.io/_pages/about.md

 ## Current openings

-- Nothing in particular at the moment but strong candidates are encouraged to send an email.
+- I am searching for a postdoc to begin in Autumn 2025 to work together with myself and a colleague [Cambyse Rouzé](https://www.xn--cambyserouz-lbb.fr/).
+Full details for applying can be found in the following [PDF](/files/postdoc_offer.pdf).

 ## News

 We're launching a **new masters program** in quantum technologies for computer scientists and mathematicians to start September 2025.
 Please see [QMI homepage](https://quriosity.telecom-paris.fr/qmi/qmi.html) for more information, applications are now open.

 ## Current email